adelakobic/brollyUp/README.md

 * creating API key 5/8/22
 * creating variables to begin the search input process and get it to print to the page
 * getting the 5-day weather block to sit underneath the Today's weather block
+* API call on the 5-day weather link is NOT working - it won't print to the console log even though the code is same format as the first main call.
+8/8/22
+* getting the data to save to local storage and THEN create a button to append after 11/8/22

 ## Changes made to the code 𝌡
 * created the title and heading